kharmabum/fototropik/_pages/prayers.md

 > And until they pass away from pain

-> May I also be the Source of Life
+> May I also be the source of life

 > For all the realms of varied beings

-> That reach unto the ends of Space.
+> That reach unto the ends of space.

-> Or on the future build his hopes;

 – Shantideva's Prayer